-This homemade limeade recipe is a fun, simple recipe to make with your kids.
+This homemade limeade recipe is a fun, simple recipe to make and enjoy on a hot Summer day.

 Making homemade limeade is such a fun & easy way to get your kids involved in the kitchen.
-And while it definitely has a ton of sugar, so we don’t make it often, but when we do the kids always have a blast.
+And while it definitely has a ton of sugar, it is a delicious way to use up extra limes.

 How to make homemade Limeade

 The key to making this limeade is to actually measure out your lime juice and add an equal portion of white sugar.
 A 1:1 ratio of sour to sweet is perfect for us, but feel free to add more or less sugar to taste.

 Make sure to serve this drink cold and store extra in the fridge.